House Upgrades In Philadelphia

 - Save Money – Installing solar panels could save you hundreds of dollars per month on your electric bill.

-- Increase Property Value – A recent study found that homes sell faster with solar panels than those without and at a higher price tag too.
+- Increase the Value of Your Home – A recent study found that homes sell faster with solar panels than without and at a higher price tag.

 3. Upgrading Water Heaters